TO IMPROVE ROAD and airfield,

 • reducing traffic congestion in contraflow situations.

 • For rush hours; to safely Speed up accessing the spare capacity of the other side of the Chesapeake bay bridge, the Maryland Transportation Authority (mdta) will be Using in-pavement LEDline® safety guidance as lit rpms per the FHWA, MUTCD.

-• this lit, highly visible LEDline® safety guidance system, is used for marking and highlighting the no passing lane when oncoming traffic will be using it.
+• this lit, highly visible LEDline® safety guidance system, is used for marking and highlighting the crossover lane when oncoming traffic will be using the other side of the bridge's spare capacity.
+So, instead of employees having to physically put out and later collect guidance cones dangerously close to speeding traffic, these crossover lanes can be just switched on whenever they are required.

-• to improve the safety and more efficiently use the spare capacity of the Chesapeake bay bridge for contraflow purposes.
+• to improve the safety of employees and more efficiently use the spare capacity of the Chesapeake bay bridge for contraflow purposes to reduce traffic congestion.

 Using in-pavement LEDline® safety guidance lighting there, as lit RPMs to mark the Chesapeake Bay Bridge contraflow lanes, can be done quickly, much more safely, and inexpensively, by highlighting the other sides of the bridge lanes infrastructure, when opposing traffic is to use the spare capacity there.

 The Chesapeake Bay Bridge Area

 The Pictures Below are From Television, (so their quality is not the best),

 However, they Illustrate the Sort of Magnitude and Potential Costs There of Having To Build More Bridges, or More Approach Freeways To Widening the Chesapeake Bay Bridges to Achieve More Road Capacity There.
 In Other Words;